 My kids store away bits of knowledge from our travel experiences and lessons about the world.

-I want them to learn compassion.
+I want them to understand compassion.
+We practice the art of apology.

-It will help them to be good citizens of the world.
+These lessons help them to be good citizens of the world.

 Lead us not into temptation.